bowdoin-csci2200-f21/bowdoin-csci2200-f21.github.io/lectures.md

   * __Quiz:__    Quiz6  see Blackboard
   * __Assignment:__
       * Assignment 3  due end of this week (due by Friday 10/8)
-      * Assignment 4  posted on Gradescopoe (due end of week 8 by Sunday 10/24)
+      * Assignment 4  posted on Gradescope (due end of week 9 by Friday 10/29)

  ***